BeckBusch/mmWave-HAR/README.md

 # mmWave HAR
 ## University of Auckland ECSE Part 4 Project - Project 77 - mmWave Human Activity Recognition

-This project concerns the development of a human activity recognition system using mmWave radar, that can operate and return readings in real time.
+This project concerns the development of a human activity recognition system using mmWave radar, that can classify and detect sequences of actions.

-TODO: make better

 ### Main
 Full source files for the project.